Monsoon and Skin care

 Wash your face 2-3 times daily with an anti-bacterial facial cleanser.

-• Just pat the face dry and don’t rub it with a towel.
+• Just pat the face dry, and don’t rub it with a towel.

 This may make your skin look rough and dry.

-• Moisturize your skin regularly
+• Moisturize your skin regularly.

-• Scrub your face twice a week
+• Scrub your face twice a week.

-• Use face packs depending on the condition of your skin
+• Use face packs depending on the condition of your skin.

-Stay safe from skin infections
+How to stay safe from skin infections?

 • Switch to cotton clothes as they help your skin breathe.